ludek@cernocky.com

 Hi, that's me

-Emplifi is a new player in the CX space, born from merging 3 companies: Astute, Socialbakers, and iPerception.
+Emplifi is a new player in the CX space, born from merging 3 companies: Astute, Socialbakers (see below), and iPerception.
 New player, but an experienced one.
-Currently (Q1 2023) with a $155M ARR.
+Currently (Q4 2024) with a $140M ARR.

 Feel free to explore some of our design-related sites: